AlexNexton/MS2-LingLang/README.md

 ## SEO ##

-Search Engine Optimisation for the site was provided in three complementary ways:
+Search Engine Optimisation for the site was provided in two complementary ways:
  - XML sitemap file saved in the root directory.
  - Google Search Console.